ABSENCES AND ATTENDANCE

 WITHDRAWAL FROM SCHOOL

 Notice of withdrawal must be made directly to Ms. Natalie.
-Parent(s) or guardian(s) must give the school notice of intent to withdraw at least 2 weeks in advance.
+Parent(s) or guardian(s) must give notice of intent to withdraw 60 days in advance.
 Parent(s) or guardian(s) are still responsible for the final months of tuition.
 We require that a notice of withdrawal be submitted to the director in writing.

 Work is a term lovingly applied to the children’s daily activities in a Montessori classroom.
 They take great pride in their work.
 From this work, concentration, confidence and true happiness are manifested.
 A Montessori classroom is a joy to watch because you will find children happily engaged in work.
 There is a pervasive sense of community as the children learn to take care of themselves, each other, and their environment.
 Ask your child, “What work did you do today?”
 Something that may seem inconsequential to the adult, such as water pouring, sweeping or scrubbing, but these activities are important work to the young child.
 Through this work, your child becomes self-confident, independent, focused, calm, and happy.